rzander/EnecsysServer/README.md

 # EnecsysServer
-.net core app to simulate an Enecsys server (PV Monitoring)
+.net core app to simulate an Enecsys server for PV (photovoltaics) monitoring.

 Change the "Remote Server Address" on your Enecsys Gateway to the IP of the host running the EnecsysServer.
-The Port is the default port 5040.
+The Port is set to 5040 as the original "gateway.enecsys.com".